On Autumn Lake

 The Collected Essays

 Crase is that rare figure in American letters: a subversive who challenges the received wisdom promulgated in English and American literature departments from sea to shining sea.
+The entire body of his work invites the kind of close attention that is usually reserved for poetry.

 — John Yau, Hyperallergic